 Tn Nursery is a native plants nursery in Tennessee.
-These type plants are defined as plants that were present in North America before the arrival of European colonists.
+These types of plants are defined as plants present in North America before the arrival of European colonists.

 Reduced use of pesticides and fertilizers helps the environment.
 Fertilizers that get in water trigger the production of nutrients which deplete the oxygen in the water.
 That, in turn, kills the fish and other creatures living in the water.
 Pesticides are often poisonous to many other creatures besides the ones they are designed to kill.
 Decreasing the use of fertilizers and pesticides thus benefits the environment.
 Since native plants need less fertilizer and pesticides planting them also helps the environment.
 Plants also stabilize the ground and prevent erosion.

 Planting a wide array of native plants results in a healthier yard than a lawn with one or two species.
 Yards with lots of plant species have fewer problems with diseases or pests; A yard with lots of different native plant species is likely to attract predators that eat insect pests.
 A yard with a diverse number of plant species is likely to attract an equally diverse community of animals.
 That reduces the chances of anyone species completely dominating the yard.

 Native plants can attract wildlife, birds, butterflies, and other creatures.
 The right mix of native plants can provide food and shelter for many types of animals.
 That includes nectar for bees and butterflies and seeds for birds and small mammals like squirrels.
 Birds migrating during the fall feed on the fruits of the spicebush and flowering dogwood, while birds migrating during the spring eat the insects found on oak trees.
 Hummingbirds enjoy tubular flowers like the cardinal flower and native honeysuckle, while songbirds relish the fruit from hackberry, mulberry, or black cherry trees.